alphagov/paas-developer-docs/docs/deploying_apps/deploying_node_js.md

 1. Run `cf push APPNAME` to upload and start the app.
 If you want to upload the app without starting it (for example, if you need to create a PostgreSQL service), run `cf push --no-start APPNAME`, then when you are ready to start the app, run `cf start APPNAME`.

-See [Tips for Node.js Applications](https://docs.cloudfoundry.org/buildpacks/node/node-tips.html) in the Cloud Foundry documentation for more information.
+See [Tips for Node.js Applications](https://docs.cloudfoundry.org/buildpacks/node/node-tips.html) [external link] in the Cloud Foundry documentation for more information.

 ##PostgreSQL setup with Node.js